suhren/camscan/README.md

 ## Running as a Python module

-You can also run the camera scanner application as a Python module using your own environment:
+You can also run the camera scanner application as a Python module using your own environment.

+## Using conda

+You can set up a conda environment using the below commands:

 ```bash
 conda create -n camscan python=3.11